WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 Each model participating in CMIP7 will contribute results from the eight DECK experiments (piControl, AMIP, abrupt4xCO2, 1pctCO2, historical, piClim-Control, piClim-anthro, piClim-4xCO2).
 These experiments are the only ones directly overseen by the [CMIP Panel][CMIPPanel], and together these constitute the ongoing (slowly evolving) “CMIP” activity.

 In addition to the DECK, each modeling group may choose to contribute to any of the [CMIP7 endorsed MIPs][CMIPEndorsedMips].
-See the [GMD Special CMIP6 Issue][GMDSpecialIssue] for descriptions of each MIP and its experiment specifications.
 The CMIP panel identifies key experiments to be prioritized on different timelines through fast tracks.
 The first one is the [Assessment Fast Track (AFT)][aft].